nss-evening-cohort-04/cohort-coding-encyclopedia/0-RegEx.md

 //  | "or" operator
 // (?:\w) capture group but don't name it
-//will capture the return value no matter the spacing/tabbing/cartridge return
+// Will capture the return value no matter the spacing/tabbing/cartridge return

 ```